Capital punishment in Mauritius

 Capital punishment was abolished in Mauritius in 1995, following the adoption of the Abolition of Death Penalty Act 1995 (No. 31 of 1995).
-Mauritius last executed in 1987.
+The last execution was carried out in Mauritius in 1987.

 Mauritius is not a state party to the Second Optional Protocol to the International Covenant on Civil and Political Rights.
-It voted in favor of the 2020 UN moratorium on the death penalty.
+It voted in favour of the 2020 UN moratorium on the death penalty.